 Construction Yard

 A construction yard shall only be permitted on a fully compliant lot for the Zoning District in which it is located.
-When located in R2, R3, and R7, the yard shall be clearly accessory and incidental to the principal residential use of the premises and shall be .

-The construction yard use, and shall occur wholly within enclosed structures located in the side or rear yards.
+A construction yard located in R2, R3, and R7 zoning districts shall be clearly accessory and incidental to the principal residential use of the premises and shall be located and shall occur wholly within enclosed structures located in the side or rear yards.
 These structures must be similar in scale and appearance to residential structures, barns or agricultural structures.

+A construction yard located in the MU zoning district shall occur wholly within enclosed structures on the site.

-The entrance and exit to and from a construction yard shall be located on a State or County highway.
+The entrance to and exit from a construction yard shall be located on a State or County highway.

 All vehicle maintenance and storage, material storage, and any related activities shall occur within accessory structures and shall comply with the setback requirements for the Zoning District.
-The Planning Board may waive this requirement only if such storage is not visible from public roads and adjoining properties.
+The Planning Board may waive this requirement if such storage is not visible from public roads and adjoining properties.

 Processing of materials is prohibited on the site.